 Royal Society of New South Wales Scholarships

 Three scholarships of $500 plus and a complimentary year of membership of the Society are awarded each year in order to acknowledge outstanding achievements by young researchers in any field of science.
 Applicants must be enrolled as research students in a university in either NSW or the ACT.
 Applicants must be Australian citizens or Permanent Residents of Australia.
 The winners will be expected submit a paper to the Society's Journal and to deliver a short presentation of their work at the general meeting of the Society in February 2017.

 Walter Burfitt Prize

 The Walter Burfitt Prize consists of a bronze medal and $150, awarded every three years for research in pure or applied science, deemed to be of the highest scientific merit.
 The winner must be a resident in Australia or New Zealand.
 The papers and other contributions must have been published during the past six years for research conducted mainly in these countries.
-There will an award for 2016.
+There next will be an award for 2019.

 Warren Prize (Lecture & Medal)

 The Warren Prize, including a $500 prize, is awarded from time to time to an early- or mid-career researcher in engineering or technology whose work has achieved national or international significance.
 The research must have originated or been conducted principally in New South Wales.
 Application must include submission of an original paper for the Journal and Proceedings of the Royal Society of New South Wales.
 The paper should review the body of research conducted by the applicant and demonstrate its relevance across the spectrum of knowledge -- science, art, literature, and philosophy -- that the Society promotes.